jsvensson/octopress/source/_posts/2012-11-18-sorting-a-hash-in-ruby.markdown

 end
 {% endcodeblock %}

-That's a lot more readable -- it boils down to just doing a `letters["A"] += 1` on the key to count letters, without having to bother about what may or may not already be stored in the hash.
+That's a lot more readable -- it boils down to just doing `letters["A"] += 1` to count letters, without having to bother about what may or may not already be stored in the hash.

 ## Let's sort stuff ##